Part Four (The Pacific): Plot

 In December 1943, Sledge is enlisted in the Marines, training at Camp Elliott in San Diego County, California.
 During this, the 1st Marine Division arrives at Cape Gloucester, where they will attempt to capture the airfields taken by the Japanese.

 At night, the Division fends off soldiers from the 17th Division for control of the land.
 While they win their battle, the relentless rain and jungle environment takes its toll on the Marines, especially Leckie.
 He starts feeling frustrated with the lack of progress in the operation, as well as the poor conditions of the jungle.
 He is further disturbed when Gibson coldly strangles a wounded Japanese soldier to death, while a fellow soldier gets naked and commits suicide in the jungle.
 Leckie is also demoted when he accuses an officer of stealing his items.

 In May 1944, the unit arrives at Pavuvu, which will serve as a temporary base.
 Many soldiers start feeling sick, with Leckie himself diagnosed with nocturnal enuresis.
-Leckie is instructed to go to a hospital on Banika to seek further treatment.
+Leckie is instructed to go to a naval hospital on Banika to seek further treatment.
 There, he discovers that Gibson has been placed at a ward section.
 Gibson reveals that he was sent there after trying to steal a plane to return to America, lamenting that his military career is over.
 Leckie decides to leave the hospital, bribing his doctor with a Japanese pistol he acquired to get released.
 Before returning with his unit, Leckie visits Gibson to give him cigarettes and consoling him over his fate.